lbuk/brownfieldgrids/README.md

 devtools::install_github("lbuk/brownfieldgrids")
 library(brownfieldgrids)
 ```
+Note: there may be an issue with the sp package, which will require updating the packages using 'update.packages(ask=F)'.
 If you have any problems with the package (e.g. installation) then email me at liam.bolton.17@ucl.ac.uk

 ## Usage
 Check out the package functions.